ajgifford/keepwatching-types/docs/season-types.md

 **Additional Properties:**

 - `profileId: number` - ID of the profile viewing this season
-- `watchStatus: FullWatchStatusType` - Current watch status for the entire season
+- `watchStatus: WatchStatus` - Current watch status for the entire season
 - `episodes: ProfileEpisode[]` - Array of episodes with profile-specific viewing states

 **Key Features:**